Yord/pxi/README.md

 ### Extending Pixie with Plugins

 Plugins can come from two sources:
-They are either written by users, as shown in the previous section, or they are installed in `~/.pxi/` as follows:
+They are either written by the user, as shown in the previous section, or they are installed in `~/.pxi/` as follows:

 ```bash
 $ npm install pxi-sample
 ```

-If a plugin was installed from `npm`, it has to be imported into `~/.pxi/index.js`:
+If a plugin was installed, it has to be imported into `~/.pxi/index.js`:

 ```js
 const sample = require('pxi-sample')